 Time travel.
 It’s often used by science fiction novels, television shows and movies as either the central plot device, like in “Back to the Future,” or the fundamental property of the universe.

 “Star Trek” created the “chroniton” particle to account for the existence of time-alerting effects.
-But is time travel possible, or the stuff of human imagination?
-Does a viable theory of time travel exist, or is time science just sound and fury?
+Is it possible or just the stuff of human imagination?
+Does a viable theory exist, or is time science just sound and fury?
 Here’s what we know so far.

 Space-time: A Primer